byggemandboesen/RadioPy/README.md

 This list will most likely also include more spectral lines in the future. <br>
 The `sdr` section includes settings for the SDR and data collection for observing a given spectral line.
 The `dc_offset` offsets the center frequency by a quarter of the sample rate, so the center frequency is not disturbed by the DC spike from some devices. <br>
 The `frontend` section includes an optional downconversion frequency if you're using a local oscillator.
 This may be usefult for observing higher frequencies like water masers. <br>
-Finally, the `data` section allows the user to define the visible y-axis range for the observation plot and to save the data from the observation in either a `json` or `csv` file. <br>
+Finally, the `data` section allows the user to define the visible y-axis range for the observation plot and to save the data from the observation in a `csv` file. <br>

 In the future, I hope to include a module for pulsar observation as well.

 # TODO
 * Pulsar module
-* Improve sampling method
 * Create UI
 * Improve README
+* Add FITS support
+* Make UI main way of use
+* Change config to .config
+* Make separate processing parameters for pulsar/spetral line